 Parzen

 Interestingly, in 1977 a prefixed variant of the term does appear in the title of the technical report, “Non-Parametric Statistical Data Science: A Unified Approach Based on Density Estimation and Testing for ‘White Noise’” (Parzen 1977).
 However, Parzen later publishes a version of this work as “Nonparametric Statistical Data Modeling” (Parzen 1979), indicating that his original word choice was mistaken.
-The choice may not have been entirely unmotivated: Parzen’s work attempts to unify parametric and non-parametric methods under one umbrella.
+However, the first choice may not have been entirely unmotivated: Parzen’s work attempts to unify parametric and non-parametric methods under one umbrella.
 Given the natural inclination of mathematical statistics for the former and data analysis for the latter, his choice of the term data science may have signaled an attempt to encompass both approaches to data.
 It is also worth noting that he later uses to the term to introduce a “new culture of statistical science called LP MIXED DATA SCIENCE” (Parzen and Mukhopadhyay 2013).
 Whether or not this was his motivation, statisticians later became quite interested in the term for precisely this reason.

 Milestone 3: 1994: Statistical Data Science